asherk7/NFL-Record-Predictor/README.md

 * I learned how to scrape data from websites using BeautifulSoup4
 * I learned how to store the data scraped into CSV files
 * I learned how to create a website using Flask
-* I learned how to request API's and how to parse through the JSON data received
+* I learned how to work with API's and JSON's
 * I learned how to implement databases using SQLAlchemy
 * I learned how to create a CRUD application
 * I learned how to use Jinja and implement Bootstrap templates